voximplant/ui-kit-for-vuejs/README.md

 Additionally, the descriptions for data and functions appear at the arrows between blocks.

+### Configuration

+The Voximplant voice & video app's configuration is stored in the `/src/config.ts` file and contains the following flags:

+- `AUDIO_ONLY` — Specifies whether the call should send and receive video, disabling the video components.
+The default value is **false**.
+- `IS_PLATFORM_INTEGRATED` — Specifies whether the app is integrated into platform, adds the close button to the header.
+The default value is **false**.
+- `IS_CUSTOMIZE` — Specifies whether to disable the CSS height and width restrictions, adapting the window size to the content.
+The default value is **false**.

 ### Authorization

 The SignUp component is responsible for authorization.
 It consists of the following blocks: